Instructions for Authors

 Original Figure Images: The Editors of Medical Science Monitor may request an author Statement of Originality of Submitted Figure Images.

 The following original articles are considered for publication by Medical Science Monitor:

-The following topics are considered for publication in Research Articles, Review Articles, or Editorials: Laboratory and in vitro studies; laboratory medicine; animal studies; animal models; molecular biology; drug discovery and development; biotechnology; epidemiology and population studies; observational clinical studies; retrospective and prospective clinical studies; development of laboratory methods and diagnostics; medical imaging studies.
+The following topics are considered for publication in Research Articles, Review Articles, or Editorials: Laboratory and in vitro studies; laboratory medicine; animal studies; animal models; molecular biology; drug discovery and development; biotechnology; epidemiology and population studies; observational clinical studies; retrospective and prospective clinical studies; development of laboratory methods and diagnostics; medical imaging studies, psychology, and social sciences.

-Systematic Review and Meta-Analysis: These manuscripts should be prepared as Research Articles and require systematic (or complete) literature searches and meta-analysis undertaken by experienced medical statisticians.
+Systematic Review and Meta-Analysis: These manuscripts should be prepared as Research Articles and require systematic (or complete) literature searches and meta-analyses undertaken by experienced medical statisticians.